 New Zealand fixed wireless broadband speeds are on a par with ADSL services delivered over copper lines.

-TrueNet says fixed wireless services slow more than other technologies at busy times.
+TrueNet says wireless services slow more than other technologies at busy times.
 This is because customers jostle over shared bandwidth.

 The tests also found fixed wireless has the highest latency of the broadband technologies tested.

 TrueNet is an independent broadband performance measurement company.
 It holds a contract with the Commerce Commission to report on speeds.

 In the latest test TrueNet added fixed wireless broadband to its tests.
 It already measures speeds on fibre and copper networks and the Vodafone HFC network.

 Fixed wireless broadband uses the mobile phone network to deliver broadband to homes.

 Spark and Vodafone sell fixed wireless